Many

 quality which can be very effective if used discreetly.

-processors are most important during mixdown, they're also
+reverb processors are most important during mixdown, they're

 Many singers have enormous trouble pitching properly without